r7-labs/R7.Epsilon/README.md

 - Install [LazyAds javascript library](https://github.com/roman-yagodin/R7.Dnn.JavaScriptLibraries/releases/tag/lazyads-v1.1.10) dependency.
 - Install [Rangy javascript library](https://github.com/roman-yagodin/R7.Dnn.JavaScriptLibraries/releases/tag/rangy-v1.3.0) dependency.
 - Install latest *R7.Epsilon* version from [releases](https://github.com/roman-yagodin/R7.Epsilon/releases).

+Note that though you can use *R7.Epsilon* for Admin/Host pages, we strongly recommend to use one of the pre-installed DNN themes for that - just to be sure that you will always have access to Admin/Host pages.

 ## Banner skinobject support for DNN 8/9